 He had all sorts of time-saving routines for them that I wanted my own family to try after reading the book when I was a girl, but they weren’t as enthusiastic…ha.

-After the Gilbreth family moves in, the mother (played by Myrna Loy–love her) says the house was “too big for two servants” to handle, so they had a family meeting to tell the children they’d have to start pitching in.
+After the Gilbreth family moves in, the mother (Myrna Loy) says the house was “too big for two servants” to handle, so they had a family meeting to tell the children they’d have to start pitching in.
 Times were tough!

-After Frank dies of a heart attack, his wife and 12 children are left to fend on their own.
+After Frank dies of a heart attack, his wife and 12 children are left to fend for themselves.

 One of the reasons I got this movie out to watch it again was because I had just re-watched the Steve Martin-Bonnie Hunt remake and wondered how much it had to do with the original.